jimniels/blog/src/client/posts/2020-03-18-empowering-the-few.md

 I would have never thought someone would use this weekend hackathon project in such a way.
 I submitted a fix, though who knows how many other issues exist on this project that simply haven’t been discovered yet.

 My point is: you never really know how one tiny project might help someone out in an odd way you never imagined.
 I wouldn’t even go so far as to say this guy was “empowered” by my tiny project.
 More likely it was simply the resolution to a tiny problem he was facing, but that’s good enough.
-Empowerment or kindness doesn’t have to be at scale to be of value.
+I’m going to go ahead and state the obvious: empowerment or kindness doesn’t have to be at scale to be of value.